1. What kinds of projects do architects take on?

 When I am on the job, it’s often either the contractor or me who looks after obtaining the building permit.

 3. Can a Nova Scotian architect work in another province?
 We live in Nova Scotia but our summer place is in PEI—are you licensed there?

 In Canada, each province has purview over the practice of architecture.
 Each province creates a provincial architecture association and relies on it to provide the governing and regulating body.
 It is this association’s responsibility (among others) to monitor the standards of excellence expected of its architects.

-Besides the specific education requirements and the allotted time spent in practical learning as an intern, each architect must pass a provincial examination before becoming registered or licensed.
-Architects, whose work has them crossing provincial boundaries, often become registered or licensed in other provinces as well.
+Besides the specific education requirements and the allotted time spent in practical learning as an intern, each architect must pass a national examination before becoming registered or licensed.
+An architect is only permitted to work in another province when he/she is licensed with that provincial organization.

 4. Do I need to find a builder myself?

 It’s always good to gather a list of local builders with solid reputations and then to interview more than one potential builder.
 If your architect knows of builders who are local to your proposed project, then it’s very likely they will happily add them to your list and offer guidance where they can.

 Like hiring anyone, you must exercise due diligence and check their references, ask to see their portfolios, and, where possible, have a look at jobs they’ve finished.
 You have a vision and your architect has brought it from your head to sketches, drawings and models.
 Now you must find that person who will bring in a crew to bring it to life.
 In the end, my clients always choose the builder they feel most comfortable with.

 Building or renovating costs hard-earned money and so you need to approach the matter of hiring a contractor (and an architect for that matter) methodically.